Printed on 6/29/2026

 Disclaimer: This tool is for educational and informational purposes only.
 It is not a substitute for professional medical advice, diagnosis, or treatment.
 Always consult a qualified healthcare provider with questions about your health.

-Calculate the Fractional Excretion of Sodium (FENa) to help differentiate pre-renal from intrinsic renal causes of acute kidney injury.
+Calculate the Fractional Excretion of Sodium (FENa) to differentiate pre-renal azotemia (FENa <1%) from intrinsic renal disease such as ATN (FENa >2%) in acute kidney injury.